 - Rest – learning when to take a break

 - Practice gratitude.

-A heathier you, equals a healthier mind, and a healthier mind, builds resilience; extremely helpful for one who wants to help others or reconnect with people you care for.
+A healthier you, equals a healthier mind, and a healthier mind, builds resilience; extremely helpful for one who wants to help others or reconnect with people they care for.